chrismetz09/K8s-mermaid-blog/README.md

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) is a package for generating diagrams using text in markdown files.
 Here are some of the features I love about Mermaid:

-**Inline code syntax** you can add and edit in the page markdown.
+* **Inline code syntax** you can add and edit in the page markdown.
 Note that you need to encapsulate your mermaid code with the `{{< mermaid >}}` shortcode.

-**Comes with the K8s docs website Hugo theme**.
+* **Comes with the K8s docs website Hugo theme**.
 Works out of the box!

-**[On-line live editor](https://mermaid-js.github.io/mermaid-live-editor)** to dynamically create and edit diagrams.
+* **[On-line live editor](https://mermaid-js.github.io/mermaid-live-editor)** to dynamically create and edit diagrams.
 The live editor shows the code and the rendered diagram.
 Once you are satisfied with the diagram, just cut/paste the code into the page.
 After Hugo builds the site, you will see your beautiful diagram rendered on the page.
 You should always use the live editor to create and edit diagrams.

-**Share diagram URLs**.
+* **Share diagram URLs**.
 The live editor generates a URL for each saved diagram.
 You can share this link with colleagues to collaborate on diagram creation and editing.

+* **Format versatilty**.
+You can choose from a suite of diagram formats to fit your needs including flowhcart, sequence, state, Gantt and pie chart formats.

+* **PR streamlining**.
+You should treat Mermaid code as documentation text subject to the usual PR processes.
+Conversely, PRs involving svg diagrams require the participation of the diagram author to add or modify diagrams.
+This extra step complicates the review process, especially if the author of the original diagram is not available.

+* **Excellent documentation**.
+Simple text, multiple examples and diagrams included :-)

+---

-All you need to start using Mermaid is your favorite markdown editor and access to the live editor.
+## What do I need to start using Mermaid?

+You need your favorite markdown editor and access to the live editor.

 ---